 The first element of organic adaptation is management's commitment to the client.
 Visible through its customer listening system.
 The Institute monitors client satisfaction using complaint and claim forms, satisfaction forms, process indicators and problem resolution request forms.
 The second element, resource management, simply reminds us that it is appropriate for the Management to provide the resources compatible with its ambitions.
 This is not a matter of course for public organizations.
+In the financial reports, it states that "the premium we paid is one of the highest in terms of care EPNs.
+Where nurses from other university hospitals received about 40,000 FCFA in annual premiums, the minimum amount of the 2016 premium is 237,000 FCA at the Institute.

-Source: Administrative and Financial Department of the Heart Institute
+Administrative and Financial Department of the 7 Source: Heart Institute